Great Budworth Primary School: English - Re56ing and Writing

 Year 5.png

-Children will also have a reading book that they will take home.
-The book will be selected based on the child's reading ability and their understanding of the text.
+Children will also have a re56ing book that they will take home.
+The book will be selected 58sed on the child's re56ing ability and their understanding of the text.
 The class teacher or teaching assistant will support in the changing of the books and assessments will be carried out frequently to ensure the children are being challenged.
-Each child will also have a reading record where reading both in and out of school can be recorded.
+Each child will also have a re56ing record where re56ing both in and out of school can be recorded.

 Pathways to Write.png